gabes100/birthdaywishes/README.md

 # Birthday Wishes
 A python application that automagically wishes your friends and family a birthday wish so you don't have to.
-This is work in progress so expect some bugs
+This is work in progress
 ### Dependances
 - Selenium
 ### Pre-Setup